FarhanShares/laravel-mediaman/README.md

 **Note:** When a Media instance gets deleted, file will be removed from the filesystem, all the association with your App Models & MediaCollection will be removed as well.

 **Heads Up!:** You should not delete media using queries, e.g. `Media::where('name', 'the-file')->delete()`, this will not trigger deleted event & the file won't be deleted from the filesystem.
-Read more about it [here](https://laravel.com/docs/master/eloquent#deleting-models-using-queries)
+Read more about it in the [official documentation](https://laravel.com/docs/master/eloquent#deleting-models-using-queries).

 -----